Waste Water Drain Tips

 Tying the bathroom sink into the urine line provides several benefits:

-• Flushes the urine line with
+• Flushes the urine line with clean water every time the sink is used.

 Build Notes – Floor, Insulation, and Bathroom Plumbing